VictorTeixeiraS/VictorTeixeiraS/README.md

 - :telescope: I’m focused on Cloud Computing, CyberSecurity and Software Development.

-- :zap: In my free time, I practice my German and French, Swim.
+- :zap: In my free time, I practice my German and French and Swim.

 ### :hammer_and_wrench: Languages and Tools :
 <div>